 First, be sure to read the fine print of your rental agreement… figuratively speaking.
 Hosts can implement their own various fees, and some of them to catch people by surprise.
 One such fee is the dreaded early check in or late check out fee.
 Hosts will establish these fees in order to give them enough time to clean between stays, but not all guests adhere to them very well.
 This can result in some hefty fees being applied to your stay, so make sure to stay on top of your check in and out times!

 Another type of fee to look out for is a security deposit.
 Not all hosts charge these deposits, but if they do be sure to know when and why you might not get yours back.
 These deposits can also be very expensive, in some cases hundreds of dollars.

 Can you negotiate prices on Airbnb?

 It is possible to negotiate pries on Airbnb, but tread lightly if you choose to do so.
-Many hosts consider asking for a discount a pretty big red flag, and some will decline a booking based on this alone.
+Many hosts consider asking for an Airbnb discount a pretty big red flag, and some will decline a booking based on this alone.
 If hosts do offer a discount, this is usually explicitly stated in their description.
 For example, lots of hosts offer discounted rates during the low season or if they have an especially under-booked period of time.